bwsw/cloudstack-ui/docs/source/CSUI-Storage.rst

 You can change the disk size by selecting "Resize the disk" option in the Actions list.
 You are able to enlarge disk size only.

-In the appeared window set up a new size and click "Resize" to save the edits.
+In the appeared window set up a new size and click "RESIZE" to save the edits.

 .. figure:: _static/Storage_ResizeDisk2.png